Part 17: Ground-based SSA with EOIR

 1. Right-click on Telescope () in the Object Browser.

-2. Select Report & Graph Manager... () to open the Report & Graph Manager.
+2. Select Report & Graph Manager... in the shortcut menu () to open the Report & Graph Manager.

-3. Select My Styles () in the Styles frame.
+3. Select the My Styles () folder in the Styles panel.

 4. Click Create new graph style () in the Styles toolbar.